 The Primavera nameplate - meaning “spring” in Italian - has been revived by Vespa for their third generation of modern small frame scooter.
 Launched in spring 2014 as a 2015 model, the Primavera builds off the small frame success of the ET series (launched 1996) and LX / S series (launched 2006), with a new generation bearing obvious influence from Vespa’s flagship 946 model.
 The result is a beautiful new generation of Vespa.

 The Primavera is now offered globally with a choice of two motors.
-A smaller 50cc option will be offered in each country, but the specific engine will vary between either a 4-stroke (most countries) or a 2-stroke design.
+A smaller 50cc option will be offered in each country, but the specific engine will vary between either a 4-stroke (most countries) or a 2-stroke (where allowed).
 Accompanying the 50cc will be a larger 125cc or 155cc option.
 Countries with learner laws favouring 125’s will get the 125cc Primavera (ie. UK) while elsewhere buyers will be offered a larger 155cc version.
-In the USA and Canada, Vespa has opted for 50cc 4-stroke and 155cc 4-stroke motor options.
+In the USA and Canada, Vespa is offering their 50cc 4-stroke and 155cc 4-stroke motor options.

-In addition to the regular 50 and 150 models, Vespa USA added a Primavera Tourer model for 2016 that gains a windscreen, front and rear luggage racks and a unique leather seat for an extra $400.
+In addition to the regular 50 and 150 models, Vespa USA added a Primavera Tourer model in some years (2016, 2018) which gains a windscreen, front and rear luggage racks and a unique leather seat for an extra $400.

 As well, Vespa offered a limited “70th anniversary” edition called the Settantesimo for 2016.
 This edition was offered for both 50cc and 150cc Primavera’s and added a dark brown seat and rear luggage bag, as well as gunmetal finished rims and 70th anniversary logos throughout.
 This model was available in either Azzurro Metallizzato (Robin’s Egg Blue) or Grigio Pulsar (light grey) for an extra $300